rootSunc/LuxEstate/README.md

 For serverless production, move image storage to S3, R2, or Cloudinary and persist only public asset URLs in MongoDB.

+For Vercel deployments, configure `MONGO` with a publicly reachable MongoDB Atlas URI, for example `mongodb+srv://<user>:<password>@<cluster-host>/luxestate`.
+Do not use `mongodb://localhost:27017/luxestate` in Vercel.
+If `/api/health` returns `ok: false`, the deployment can reach the API function but cannot connect to MongoDB.

 ## License

 LuxEstate is released under the ISC license.